-When it comes to high-caliber devices, such as Apple’s iPad, MacBook, HomePod, or Apple Watch, people either love them or hate them.
-Whether you’re a fan or not, the popularity of these sleek devices keeps growing.
-This is undoubtedly owed to the excellent build quality of Apple hardware, as well as the devices’ sleek modern aesthetics, its minimalist style, and highly functional and intuitive software.
-And of course the company’s reputation for delivering “fashionable” tech.
+When it comes to the best high-caliber devices, such as Apple’s iPad, MacBook, or Apple Watch, people either love them or hate them.
+Whether you’re a huge fan or not, the popularity of these devices just keeps on growing.
+This is undoubtedly owed to the excellent build quality of Apple’s hardware, as well as the devices’ sleek modern aesthetics, its minimalist style, and highly functional and intuitive software.
+And of course Apple’s reputation for delivering “fashionable” tech.
 A new iPhone can cost you a pretty penny without a deal, though, which is one of the reasons that Android still commands the lion’s share of the smartphone market.
+And perhaps why many folks are choosing to buy an iPad instead.

 Today’s Best iPhone Deals